FunctionLab/humanbase-docs/docs/use-cases/ctcf-disruption.rst

    :align: center
    :width: 600px

 **Step 6:** To further explore the predicted impact of variants at this site on CTCF binding, we can use the in silico mutagenesis tool.
-We first use the NCBI genome browser tool for hg19 at `https://www.ncbi.nlm.nih.gov/gdv/browser/genome/?id=GCF_000001405.25 <https://www.ncbi.nlm.nih.gov/gdv/browser/genome/?id=GCF_000001405.25>`_ (selecting the download button to the top right over the genome browser) to download a FASTA file of a 2000 base pair region centered at the experimentally determined CTCF binding site from insulatordb (see :doc:`extracting-fasta` tutorial).
+We first use the NCBI genome browser tool for hg19 at `https://www.ncbi.nlm.nih.gov/gdv/browser/genome/?id=GCF_000001405.25 <https://www.ncbi.nlm.nih.gov/gdv/browser/genome/?id=GCF_000001405.25>`_ (selecting the download button to the top right over the genome browser) to download a FASTA file of a 2000 base pair region centered at the experimentally determined CTCF binding site from insulatordb (see :doc:`extracting-fasta`).
 The region covered by the FASTA file is chr1:761322-763321.
 We then go to the in silico mutagenesis tool, upload our FASTA file, and press submit.

 .. figure:: ../img/use-cases/ctcf-disruption-6.png
    :align: center